 The renegotiation and adoption of the revised text of the GPA in 2012 (GPA 2012) motivated a gradual broadening of the GPA membership as a number of governments considered accession as a step in their internal reform process.
 The growing interest in GPA accession demanded a more structured and permanent cooperation between the EBRD’s Legal Transition Programme (LTP) and the WTO Secretariat, resulting in the EBRD GPA Technical Cooperation Facility (EBRD GPA TC Facility), launched in May 2014.

 The EBRD GPA TC Facility provides significant support to governments seeking accession to the Agreement, both at the negotiation and implementation stages by:

 The European Bank for Reconstruction and Development is an international financial institution that promotes transition to a well-functioning market economy.
-The Bank, active in 38 economies across three continents – from the Southern and Eastern Mediterranean, to Central and Eastern Europe, to Central Asia – helps countries develop commercial laws and institutions that create a sound investment climate and promote sustainable economic growth.
+The Bank, active in 38 economies across three continents, helps countries develop commercial laws and institutions that create a sound investment climate and promote sustainable economic growth.

-The World Trade Organization is an intergovernmental organization whose primary purpose is to open trade, ensuring that it flows as smoothly, predictably and freely as possible.
-It acts as a forum for its Member governments to negotiate trade agreements while operating a system of trade rules.
-At its core are the WTO agreements, negotiated and signed by the bulk of the world’s trading nations.
-These agreements provide the legal ground rules for international commerce.
+The World Trade Organization is an intergovernmental organization whose primary purpose is to open international trade, ensuring that it flows as smoothly, predictably and freely as possible.
+It acts as a forum for its Member governments to negotiate trade agreements that bind all or a subset of WTO Members.

 You can download this document for review